guettli/learning-golang/README.md

 Nevertheless I want to try something new.

+# Motivation

 Why Golang?
 Because I am interested in Kubernetes, and in this context almost all code is written in go.

+I do web development since 2001.
+I am super happy that the browser wars are over.

+Most things work flawlessly on all browsers.

+I don't like the new JavaScript based applications.
+They are like old (and slow) native applications.

+I like [htmx.org](//htmx.org), but up to now this is only a spare time thing, because we don't use it at work.

+I am curious and want to try something new.

 # Learning Ressources